Mike Evans (wide receiver): 2021 season

-After a slow start in Week 1, Evans caught five passes for 75 yards and two touchdowns the following week in a 48–25 win against the Atlanta Falcons.
-In Week 3, during a 34–24 loss to the Los Angeles Rams, Evans recorded eight catches for 106 yards.
+After a slow start in Week 1, Evans caught five passes for 75 yards and two touchdowns the following week in a 48–25 win against the Falcons.
+In Week 3, during a 34–24 loss to the Rams, Evans recorded eight catches for 106 yards.
 In Week 5, Evans caught six passes for 113 yards and two touchdowns in a 45–17 rout of the Miami Dolphins.
-In Week 7, Evans recorded six catches for 76 yards to go along with three touchdowns, including the milestone 600th touchdown pass from Tom Brady late in the first quarter, in a 38–3 win over the Chicago Bears.
-In Week 11, during a 30–10 win over the New York Giants, Evans recorded his first career carry for 10 yards as well as six catches for 73 yards and one touchdown.
+In Week 7, Evans recorded six catches for 76 yards to go along with three touchdowns, including the milestone 600th touchdown pass from Tom Brady late in the first quarter, in a 38–3 win over the Bears.
+In Week 11, during a 30–10 win over the Giants, Evans recorded his first career carry for 10 yards as well as six catches for 73 yards and one touchdown.
 With that score, Evans set the Buccaneer franchise record for touchdowns scored in a career with his 72nd, breaking the previous record of 71 held by Mike Alstott.
-In Week 15, during a 9–0 loss to New Orleans, Evans left the game with a hamstring injury which forced him to miss the next game.
-In the newly expanded Week 18, during a 41–17 rout of the Carolina Panthers, Evans recorded seven receptions for 89 yards and two touchdowns.
+In Week 15, during a 9–0 loss to the Saints, Evans left the game with a hamstring injury which forced him to miss the next game.
+In the newly expanded Week 18, during a 41–17 rout of the Panthers, Evans recorded seven receptions for 89 yards and two touchdowns.
 As a result of that game, Evans not only broke the Buccaneers franchise record for touchdown receptions in a season once again with his 14th but also exceeded 1,000 yards receiving, extending his own NFL record for consecutive seasons of at least 1,000 receiving yards to begin a career with eight.

 Evans finished the 2021 regular season with 74 receptions for 1,035 yards and 14 touchdowns.
-In the Wild Card Round against the Philadelphia Eagles, Evans had nine receptions for 117 yards and a touchdown in the 31–15 victory.
+In the Wild Card Round against the Eagles, Evans had nine receptions for 117 yards and a touchdown in the 31–15 victory.
 In the Divisional Round against the Los Angeles Rams, Evans had eight receptions for 119 yards and a touchdown in the 30–27 loss.
-On January 26, 2022, Evans was named to his fourth career Pro Bowl as an injury replacement for Green Bay Packers wide receiver Davante Adams.
+On January 26, 2022, Evans was named to his fourth career Pro Bowl as an injury replacement for Packers wide receiver Davante Adams.
 He was ranked 53rd by his fellow players on the NFL Top 100 Players of 2022.